 Fofana, Bakary, foreign minister of Guinea (2010).

 Foley, Thomas S(tephen) (b.
-March 6, 1929, Spokane, Wash.), U.S. politician.
+March 6, 1929, Spokane, Wash. - d.
+Oct.
+18, 2013, Washington, D.C.), U.S. politician.
 He became assistant prosecuting attorney of Spokane county in 1958, assistant attorney general of Washington in 1960, and special counsel to the U.S. Senate's Committee on Interior and Insular Affairs in 1961.
 In 1964 a chance encounter with a major Democratic contributor in Spokane led him to resign as counsel and run for U.S. representative against Walt Horan, a senior incumbent Republican.
 Foley won an upset victory - and held a reception in Horan's honour.
 He continued to represent that Spokane area, where Republicans won most other elections.
 In 1974 he helped secure the passage of a rule allowing the Democratic caucus to remove committee chairmen.
 Urged to oppose W.R.
 Poage, the chairman of his own Committee on Agriculture, he instead nominated Poage, who lost.
 Poage gratefully nominated Foley, who served as chairman of the committee until 1981, when he became majority whip, responsible for obtaining the maximum possible Democratic support for the leaders' programs.
 He used polite persuasion effectively in a job in which predecessors had used bombast.
 In 1987 he became majority leader.
 His politeness contrasted well with Speaker Jim Wright's often imperious style.
 Opposed to gun control, Foley favoured most of the "liberal" federal social programs and wanted abortion to remain legal.
 On June 6, 1989, the Democratic majority in the House met, facing a crisis in its leadership.
 Wright had resigned as speaker and Tony Coelho as majority whip, both while under investigation for alleged ethical lapses.
 The caucus turned to Foley, who was well liked and had a spotless reputation, nominating him for speaker.
-Hours later, the House elected Foley to that office, which he held until 1995.
+Hours later, the House elected Foley to that office, which he held until 1995, after having lost his seat in the Republican sweep of 1994, making him the first sitting speaker to be defeated in his district since the Civil War.
+In 1997-2001 he was ambassador to Japan.

 Fombona Pachano, Jacinto (b.
 May 19, 1901, Caracas, Venezuela - d.
 Feb.
 6, 1951, Caracas), acting foreign minister of Venezuela (1948).